aineko-dev/aineko/README.md

 ## Documentation

-For full documentation visit: [Aineko Documentation](https://docs.aineko.dev/).
+For complete information please refer to the [Aineko documentation](https://docs.aineko.dev/).

 ## Quickstart